The Building Blocks of Your Dashboard

 Object List

 Sometimes the most important thing is not a chart, but a direct view of the work itself.
-This gadget allows you to embed a filtered list of key🧊 Objects
+This gadget allows you to embed a filtered list of key🧊 Objects directly onto your dashboard.

 - Use Case: On a Project Manager’s dashboard, alongside charts showing overall progress, include an